Habit Doom vs Streaks: Honest Head-to-Head (2026)

 The structural difference

-The two apps look similar at a glance.
-Both are habit trackers.
-Both log daily completion.
-Both have widgets, Apple Watch support, and HealthKit integration.
-The structural difference is what happens when the user skips a habit.
+At a glance the two apps look similar.
+Both are habit trackers, both log daily completion, and both have widgets, Apple Watch support, and HealthKit integration.
+What separates them is what happens the moment you skip a habit.

-In Streaks, the user skips the habit and the chain resets.
-The next day the user can choose to restart or not.
-The cost of skipping is the visual loss of the chain.
-Many users find this motivating.
-Many users abandon the app after the first reset because the cost of restarting from zero feels worse than the value of the habit.
-This is streak anxiety, covered in the streak anxiety habit trackers breakdown.
+In Streaks, skip a habit and the chain resets.
+The next morning you can choose to restart or not, and the cost of skipping is the visual loss of the chain.
+Plenty of people find that motivating.
+Plenty of others abandon the app after the first reset, because starting over from zero feels worse than the value of the habit itself.
+That is streak anxiety, covered in the streak anxiety habit trackers breakdown.

-In Habit Doom, the user skips the habit and the selected iOS apps stay locked.
-Instagram, TikTok, YouTube, X, or whatever apps the user picked do not unlock until the habits are complete.
-The next day the user has the same daily opportunity to check off the habits.
-Missing yesterday does not compound.
-The lock motivates the check-off without resetting accumulated progress.
+In Habit Doom, skip a habit and the apps you selected stay locked.
+Instagram, TikTok, YouTube, X, or whatever you picked will not open until the habits are done.
+The next day you get the same fresh chance to check them off, and missing yesterday does not compound into anything.
+The lock pushes you toward the check-off without wiping out accumulated progress.

-This is the entire structural difference.
-Streaks uses visual loss as the motivator.
-Habit Doom uses iOS-level app access as the motivator.
-Both are real mechanisms.
-They suit different users.
+That is the whole structural difference.
+Streaks uses visual loss as the motivator; Habit Doom uses iOS-level app access.
+Both are real mechanisms, and they suit different people.

 Side-by-side comparison